-- [in] lw LwMEM instance.
-Set to NULL to use default instance - [in] region Pointer to region to allocate from.
+- 1w [in] LwMEM instance.
+Set to NULL to use default instance - region [in] Pointer to region to allocate from.
 Set to NULL to use any region within LwMEM instance.
-Instance must be the same as used during allocation procedure - [in] ptr Pointer to pointer to allocated memory.
+Instance must be the same as used during allocation procedure - ptr [in] Pointer to pointer to allocated memory.
 Must not be set to NULL.
-If reallocation is successful, it modified where pointer points to, or sets it to NULL in case of free operation - [in] size New requested size void lwmem_free_ex (lwmem_t const lw, void const ptr)
+If reallocation is successful, it modified where pointer points to, or sets it to NULL in case of free operation - size [in] New requested size void lwmem_free_ex(lwmem_t const lw, void const ptr)